Start up a New Student Organization

 Student Organizations are an integral part of the co-curricular experience here at KSU.
 Student Organizations allow KSU students the opportunity to make connections, gain valuable experiences, build resume skills, and add some fun to their college experience.
 The Department of Student Life’s staff is excited that you are ready and willing to provide another avenue for KSU students to get involved and we are here to support you along the way.

 Please take a few moments to read the information below in its entirety before submitting

 the “New Organization Registration” form found on Owl Life.
 If you have questions or concerns, please contact RSO Support at firstname.lastname@example.org.

 BEFORE YOU GET STARTED: Search the Organization Directory in Owl Life to make sure that your new organization does not have a similar purpose as an existing KSU organization.
 Please note new organization names cannot start with "KSU" or "Kennesaw State University".

 STEPS TO STARTING A NEW STUDENT ORGANIZATION:

-2. Construct a constitution for the organization with the required KSU articles (See the Resources section below).
+2. Construct a constitution for the organization with the required KSU articles (sample constitution here).

 3. Find a full time employee of KSU that would like to serve as the organization's advisor.

-6. Attend your “Getting Started” meeting to review the form submission, discuss the drafted constitution, and review the annual requirements for student organizations.
+6. The primary officers and advisor need to attend the “Getting Started” meeting to review the form submission, discuss the drafted constitution, and review the annual requirements for student organizations.
 This meeting will be scheduled by Student Activities after your “New Student Organization Registration” form is submitted & the remaining online steps are done.

 RESOURCES FOR STARTING A NEW ORGANIZATION: